Trade-In and Trade-Up, or Do I Repair My Existing Spa?

 This is, of course, dependent on mother nature and the weather.
 Freezing temperatures make it nearly impossible to repair leaks.

-If parts have to be ordered, they can take up to two weeks to arrive.
+If we need to order parts, they can take up to two weeks to arrive.
 You have the option of paying extra to expedite the shipping process.

 The Expected Outcome

-If you have a leaky spa, and you want to fix it, we work on it until it is completely repaired!
+If you have a leaky spa and want to fix it, we will work on it until it is completely repaired!

 We will be very realistic with you about the costs involved so you can make the best decision about either fixing the tub or trading in and trading up.